birdortyedi/birdortyedi.github.io/_pages/about.md

 *   I am a Ph.D. student in [Computer Science Department][ozu-cs] at [Özyeğin University][ozu],
 advised by [Asst.
 Prof. Furkan Kıraç][fkirac].

-*   I recieved my B.Sc. and M.Sc. degrees in [Özyeğin University][ozu], (YES, Triple crown!).
+*   I received my B.Sc. and M.Sc. degrees in [Özyeğin University][ozu], (YES, Triple crown!).

 *   My research interests focus on the general area of computer vision, particularly using deep learning approaches, as well as the applications of generative modeling, fashion image understanding and capsule networks.

 ### Recent News
+*   August 06, 2020.
+A paper titled "A Benchmark for Inpainting of Clothing Images with Irregular Holes" was accepted to [AIM2020: Advanced Image Manipulation workshop and challenges at ECCV2020][aim2020]

 *   March 15, 2020.
-A paper titled "Description-aware Fashion Image Inpainting with Convolutional Neural Networks in Coarse-to-Fine Manner" was accepted to [6th International Conference on Computer and Technology Applications (ICCTA 2020, former ICCIT)][iccta].
+A paper titled ["Description-aware Fashion Image Inpainting with Convolutional Neural Networks in Coarse-to-Fine Manner"][dafii] was accepted to [6th International Conference on Computer and Technology Applications (ICCTA 2020, former ICCIT)][iccta].

 *   February 1, 2020.
 A paper titled ["FashionCapsNet: Clothing Classification with Capsule Networks"][fashioncapsnet]